Times right now are uncertain.

 The bottom line

-As always, if you have any questions or concerns on how to implement any of the suggestions mentioned above we are happy to help.
+As always, if you have any questions or concerns on how to implement any of the suggestions mentioned above, we are happy to help.
 We can easily update your website, help with an email campaign, or claim your online business listings for you.
-If you need assistance please feel free to reach out to us at (518) 842-3242 or by email at email@example.com.
+If you need assistance, please feel free to reach out to us at (518) 842-3242 or by emailing us.